learn-co-students/module-2-code-challenge-nyc04-seng-ft-071220-module-2-code-challenge---late-show-1598646907/README.md

 - Guest can appear on many episodes
 - Episode can have multiple guests
 - Appearance stores a numeric rating

+#this sounds like a validation

 ### 2. New Appearance Form